neo-project/neo-modules/src/PerformanceMonitor/README.md

 It is a plugin to create performance metrics used to benchmark NEO3.
 You can follow the instructions on [neo-modules](https://github.com/neo-project/neo-modules/blob/master/README.md) to install the plugin.

 >Note:
-> 1. Add the `System.Diagnostics.PerformanceCounter` as a dependency in neo-cli to use the `check disk` command.
+> 1. Add the `System.Diagnostics.PerformanceCounter` as a dependency in neo-cli to use the command `check disk`.
-> 2. Install `RpcClient` module to use the `rpc time` command.
+> 2. Install `RpcClient` module to use the command `rpc time`.
+> 3. It is required to start consensus to use the command `confirmation time` and `payload time`.

 After installing the plugin, you can type the command `help PerformanceMonitor` to get the full list of available commands.